<meta property="fb:admins" content="1074980663" />

-Homeowners age 65 and older, or who receive disability payments, may qualify for Kentucky’s homestead exemption.
-Find more information about the homestead exemption and view the printable application by visiting the Homestead Exemption page.
+If you are 65 years of age or older, or if you are receiving disability payments, you may qualify for Kentucky’s Homestead Exemption.
+Find more information about the Homestead Exemption including a downloadable application by visiting the Homestead Exemption page of our web site.

 We invite you to explore our website, examine your property record and check the accuracy of the characteristics we have on file.
-If any of this information is incorrect, you may call our office and speak with an assessor who will make any necessary changes.
-As always, our goal is fair and equitable assessments and superb customer service.
+If any of this information is incorrect, you may call our office and speak with an assessor who will make any necessary changes or email us to correct the information we have.
+As always, our goal is to be fair and equitable with our assessment process.

 Two new businesses are set to open in the distillery district.
 The first is the opening of Goodfellas Pizzeria’s third Lexington location at 1224 Manchester St. The new locations will be a 4,500-suare-foot pizza restaurant that will include a “speakeasy”, similar to their Cincinnati locations.
 The second is the exciting revival of the namesake for this area – the original James E. Pepper Distillery.
 James E. Pepper Distilling is returning to the Pepper Distillery for the first time in more than 50 years and will be located at 1228 Manchester St., running along Town Branch.